Azure/cloud-scale-data-for-devs-guide/docs/change-feed-with-cosmos-db-trigger-function.md

 ## Azure Function App code

-We'll use Azure Functions with the Azure Cosmos DB Trigger as another example of processing the change feed.
+We'll use Azure Functions with the Azure Cosmos DB Trigger for another example of how to process the change feed.

-There's a Maven archetype we can use for scaffolding Azure Functions.
+There's a Maven archetype that we can use to scaffold Azure Functions.
 From an empty project folder, run the following Maven command:

 ```cmd
 mvn archetype:generate -DarchetypeGroupId="com.microsoft.azure" -DarchetypeArtifactId="azure-functions-archetype" -DadvancedOptions